aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-file-storage-and-retrieval/reading-messages-from-nsf-storage-using-csharp/_index.md

 You can access and process email attachments using Aspose.Email's API methods.

 ### 3. Is there a trial version available for Aspose.Email for .NET?
-Yes, you can download a free trial version from the official Aspose website.
+Yes, you can download a free trial version from the Aspose website.

 ### 4. Can I use Aspose.Email for .NET in both Windows and .NET Core applications?
 Yes, Aspose.Email for .NET is compatible with both Windows and .NET Core.